 Required settings

 Transcoding works within a single process - in this mode, the packets are processed within a single thread so they are not changed.
-To work in a single process, for a source object and for the received one "external_process" should be disabled.
-Additional settings enable direct extraction of packets and their processing.
+Below you can find additional settings you need to set.

 MFormats